 Acceptance is guaranteed, and your mom can qualify regardless of her medical condition.

 Guaranteed acceptance can be easy to get, but it has a graded death benefit limitation (the policy has a two-year waiting period).

 This means that if your mom died during the waiting period, her beneficiaries would not receive the full death benefit.
 They will only get the return on premium plus 7% to 10% interest.
 The whole death benefit will only be given if she dies after the waiting period.

 Whatever your mom’s age, over 60, or over 70 it is still possible to get life insurance on her.
 Insurance companies will look at their present health status and any past health issues she had.
 Of course, the older she is, the more money it will cost to obtain a life insurance policy.

 HOW MUCH COVERAGE SHOULD I GET FOR MY MOTHER?

 The amount of coverage you need will largely depend on the overall purpose of life insurance.
-Deciding on the amount of life insurance to purchase for your mom requires you to consider some important factors:
+You need to consider different factors when deciding on the amount of coverage to purchase for your mom:

 - Funeral expenses